TobyJef/total-war-trumps/README.md

 Similar in logic to Rock, Paper, Scissors where Rock beats Scissors, Scissors beats Paper and Paper beats Rock.
 Total War: Trumps, works on the same logic of comparing strengths and weaknesses.

-In this game, the units consist of Archers, Samurai, Yari Spearmen and Cavalry.
+In this game, the units consist of Archers, Samurai, Spearmen and Cavalry.
-Archers trump Samurai, Samurai trump Yari Spearmen, Yari Spearmen trump Cavalry and finally Cavalry trumps Archers.
+Archers trump Samurai, Samurai trump Spearmen, Spearmen trump Cavalry and finally Cavalry trumps Archers.
-While Archers against Spearmen and Samurai against Cavalry will result in a draw, which results in no points being awarded.
+While Archers against Spearmen and also Samurai against Cavalry will result in a draw, which results in no points being awarded.
 [Link to the live Total War: Trumps website](https://tobyjef.github.io/total-war-trumps/)

 ## Features